JSpeedie/dotfiles/README.md

 * Here come dat statusline!
 No plugins here.
 Fairly simple statusline with a modified version of the `%m` modified flag
 * Well commented for your line-stealing needs.

+updatedotgit.sh
+* Probably my favourite and most used script that I've written.
+Just compares the contents of two directories and asks if you want to copy the files in the first to the second.
+Very useful for updating say, a dotfile directory from your home directory.

+install.sh
+* When executed within a git directory or git sub directory (and so on and so forth), it will copy all the files tracked by git into `~/individual_file_path`.
+Used for getting my setup on a fresh install quickly.

 packages.sh:
 * Separates between the packages required for this setup and those I like to use.
 Even further it separates between non-AUR and AUR packages.
 * Run it and get prompted with various questions resulting in a version of my setup tailored to you. ^(lol)